pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli --server https://srv1 connection save mysrv

     Options:
-      --input-name INPUT-NAME  If this option exists, it is the name of a persistent connection that will be put into the connections file with the NAME argument.
       -V, --verify  Prompt for confirmation before performing a change, to allow for verification of parameters.
-Default:
-                               Do not prompt for confirmation.
+Default: Do not prompt for confirmation.
       -h, --help    Show this message and exit.

 .. _`pywbemcli connection select --help`: